usegalaxy-eu/website/_posts/2021-07-04-nextcloud-support.md

 >
 >  Password: `<your password>`

-As a member of the [CRC1425](https://www.sfb1425.uni-freiburg.de) ("The heterocellular nature of cardiac lesions: Identities, interactions, implications") you can use settings like:
+As a member of the [CRC1425](https://www.sfb1425.uni-freiburg.de) ("The heterocellular nature of cardiac lesions: Identities, interactions, implications"), you can use settings like:

 >  Server Domain: `https://nxc-1425.imbi.uni-freiburg.de`
 >